WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 }

-To make this configuration active we will create a symbolic link
+To activate this configuration, we will create a symbolic link:

 javiercruces@IWEB:~$ sudo ln -s /etc/nginx/sites-available/wordpress /etc/nginx/sites-enabled/